graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targeting_tf2.rst

 the IPU is placed into a Python function which is annotated with ``@tf.function(jit_compile=True)``.
 Note that this does not apply to constructing a Keras model or using the Keras ``Model.fit()`` API.
-See :numref:`keras` for details on Keras.
+See :numref:`keras-with-ipus` for details on Keras.

 When calling a function which is marked with a ``@tf.function(jit_compile=True)`` annotation from within a